mirukana/lunafind/README.md

 ## Installation

 Requires Python 3.6+ and pip (for automatic easy install).
-Tested on GNU/Linux only right now, but should work on other common OS.
+Tested on GNU/Linux and Windows 7, probably works on OSX and other POSIX systems.
 As root:

 ```sh